-We’ve started to sift through over 330 documents which make up the planning application.
-We’ll keep updating this as we go and soon we’ll hold a public meeting to go over what the biggest problems are, as well as explaining how the planning process works, including what types of issue the planning officers will consider and what types they won’t (date to be announced asap, sign up to our newsletter here and use the social media buttons at top/bottom of this page to keep in the loop)
+We are working our way through over 330 documents which make up the planning application.
+We’ll keep updating this as we go.
+We held a public meeting to go over what the biggest problems are, as well as explaining how the planning process works, including what types of issue the planning officers will consider and what types they won’t – more details here (sign up to our newsletter here and use the social media buttons at top/bottom of this page to keep in the loop)

 Here is a summary of some of the problems we’ve found with the plans so far –

 Women’s Building.
 The amount of space allocated for this facility is insufficient.
-The Supplementary Planning Document produced by Islington Council called for replacement of the women’s support services that used to be provided in the prison, but they won’t fit into the space currently on offer.
-Islington Council consulted local women’s organisations and 85% of them said the current plans are insufficient.
+The Supplementary Planning Document (SPD) produced by Islington Council called for replacement of the women’s support services that used to be provided in the prison, but they won’t fit into the space currently on offer.
+Islington Council consulted local women’s organisations and 85% of them said the current plans are not good enough.

 Re-use and recycling of the existing buildings.
 Nothing is expected to be reclaimed for re-use – all materials will be recycled (except for a small proportion going to landfill).

-Overheating.
-Many flats are confirmed as being at risk of overheating.
-The solution for this is a form of air conditioning (cooling), but the number of homes that actually need this is not confirmed.
+The solution for overheating is a form of air conditioning (cooling), but the number of homes that actually need this is not confirmed.
 This will add to fuel bills, maintenance costs and carbon emissions.